Jean28518/Godot-jTools/README.md

 While every user action jList checks its consistency.
 Also it can handle wrong user actions (e.g. trying to add a entry called `""` is not allowed) and doesn't send signals for these.

 #### Setup
 Setting up jList is very easy.
 Add `res://addons/jean28518.jTools/jTable/jTable.tscn` to your scene.
-See the example.tscn in Page2 how the jLists where Setup.
+Watch the example.tscn in Page2 how the jLists where setup.

 #### Customization
 - **ID**: You can give the jList a unique name, if you want.
 Over it you can access this jList via `jListManager.get_jList(id : String)` from everywhere in the code.
 Set it to `_random`, if a random id should be generated.